 The majority of our graduates will seek careers in the agricultural, agri-environment or agri-food sectors, in roles including; marketing/sales, production and management, technical advice, and research and development in commercial companies.

-The work placement is compulsory and is assessed as an integral component of the degree programme, contributing 5% to the final degree classification.
-Students are supported in obtaining work placement through a series of workshops and by a dedicated School Work Placement and Careers Advisor.
+The work placement is compulsory and is assessed as an integral component of the degree programme, contributing five per cent (three-year programme) and 10 per cent (four-year programme) to the final degree classification.
+Students are supported in obtaining work placement through a series of workshops and by a dedicated School Work Placement and Careers Adviser.
 We work repeatedly with a number of employers and students can also propose their own placement.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)